ASEAN Infrastructure Fund

 What is the ASEAN Infrastructure Fund?

-The ASEAN Infrastructure Fund (AIF) is a dedicated fund established by ADB and ASEAN member nations to address the ASEAN region's infrastructure development needs by mobilizing regional savings, including foreign exchange reserves.
-All AIF-financed infrastructure projects are also cofinanced by ADB funds.
-The AIF is an integral part of ASEAN’s efforts to strengthen regional connectivity.
+The ASEAN Infrastructure Fund is a dedicated fund established by the ASEAN member nations and ADB to address the ASEAN region's infrastructure development needs by mobilizing regional savings, including foreign exchange reserves.
+All ASEAN Infrastructure Fund-financed infrastructure projects are also cofinanced by ADB funds.
+The ASEAN Infrastructure Fund is an integral part of ASEAN’s efforts to strengthen regional connectivity.

-ADB is the AIF's administrator, and ADB also provides technical support.
-ADB's Regional Cooperation and Operations Coordination Division, Southeast Asia Department, is the focal point for the administration of the AIF.
-ADB also acts as a cofinancier and the lender of record for AIF loans.
+ADB is the ASEAN Infrastructure Fund's administrator, and ADB also provides technical support.
+ADB's Regional Cooperation and Operations Coordination Division, Southeast Asia Department, is the focal point for the administration of the ASEAN Infrastructure Fund.
+ADB also acts as a cofinancier and the lender of record for the ASEAN Infrastructure Fund loans.

 What are the priorities?

-The AIF aims to provide loans of around $300 million a year to finance infrastructure investment projects in the transport, energy, water and sanitation, environment and rural development, and social infrastructure sectors.
+The fund provides loans to finance infrastructure investment projects in the transport, energy, water and sanitation, environment and rural development, and social infrastructure sectors.
 Examples include renewable energy plants, roads or highways, and transmission and power grid development.

-AIF's projects are part of ADB's project pipeline, based on ADB’s Country Partnership and Strategy and Country Operations Business Plan with the member countries.
-The AIF project pipeline is confirmed by the respective ASEAN developing member countries through ADB's country programming missions, and must also be approved by the AIF's Board of Directors.
+The fund's projects are part of ADB's project pipeline, based on ADB’s Country Partnership and Strategy and Country Operations Business Plan with the member countries.
+The fund project pipeline is confirmed by the respective ASEAN developing member countries through ADB's country programming missions, and must also be approved by the fund's Board of Directors.

 What kind of activities are eligible for the fund?

-The AIF provides financing to sovereign or sovereign-guaranteed projects in the ASEAN region.
-It expects to allocate up to 10% of its annual financing to nonsovereign projects in the region, probably starting in 2017.
+The fund provides financing to sovereign or sovereign-guaranteed projects in the ASEAN region.

-Project proponents for national and subregional infrastructure projects in ASEAN developing countries can apply for funding to be cofinanced by ADB and AIF.
+Project proponents for national and subregional infrastructure projects in ASEAN developing countries can apply for funding to be cofinanced by ADB and the fund.